PCC. Local. Global. Integrated.

 Core Values

-› We always keep a close eye on our customers’ needs, as knowing them allows us to recognize and exploit market opportunities and develop new business ideas.
+‘ We always keep a close eye on our customers’ needs, because knowing them allows us to identify and exploit market opportunities and develop new business ideas.

-› We maintain close and lasting contacts with our customers, continuously expand and deepen them.
+‘ We maintain close and lasting contacts with our customers, continuously expanding and deepening them.

-› All customers are partners for us.
-Together, we flexibly establish the rules for our cooperation.
+‘ All customers are partners to us.
+Together we flexibly define the rules for our cooperation.

 › We support our customers in difficult times for them.